wavefrontHQ/docs/integrations/pagerduty.md

 permalink: pagerduty.html
 summary: Learn about the PagerDuty Integration.
 ---

+This page provides an overview of what you can do with the PagerDuty integration.
+The documentation pages only for a limited number of integrations contain the setup steps and instructions.
+If you do not see the setup steps here, navigate to the Operations for Applications GUI.
+The detailed instructions for setting up and configuring all integrations, including the PagerDuty integration are on the **Setup** tab of the integration.

+1. Log in to your Operations for Applications instance.
+2. Click **Integrations** on the toolbar, search for and click the **PagerDuty** tile.
+3. Click the **Setup** tab and you will see the most recent and up-to-date instructions.

 ## PagerDuty Integration

 PagerDuty is a popular incident management platform.
 This integration configures PageDuty API keys or email addresses as targets of Operations for Applications alert notifications.